wp-plugins/zedity/readme.txt

 **Discover more about Zedity:**

 *   [Official site](https://zedity.com): Zedity is available for WordPress, either as a Free or Premium Plugin, and as an Online Editor for those now using WordPress.
-Find all the information on the official Zedity site.
+Find all the information on the Zedity site.

 *   [Facebook](https://www.facebook.com/Zedity) and [Twitter](https://www.twitter.com/Zedity): follow us to get notified about new releases, special offers and the latest news!